bcgrillo/TestOllamaAgent/README.md

-# 🌤️ Test Ollama Agent
+# 🤖 Test Ollama Agent

-A demonstration project showing how to create an intelligent AI agent system that can use both **Ollama** (local) and **Azure AI** (cloud) services.
-This example showcases a modular AI agent architecture with clean separation of concerns.
+A comprehensive demonstration project showing how to create an intelligent multi-agent AI system that can use both **Ollama** (local) and **Azure AI** (cloud) services.
+This example showcases a modular AI agent architecture with specialized agents, interactive selection, and web search capabilities.

 ## 🎯 What You'll Learn

-- **Modular AI Agent Architecture**: Structure agents with clean separation of concerns
+- **Multi-Agent Architecture**: Multiple specialized agents with unique capabilities
+- **Interactive Agent Selection**: Runtime selection of AI providers and agents
+- **Web Search Integration**: DuckDuckGo search functionality for real-time information
 - **Provider Abstraction**: Use a common interface for multiple AI services
 - **Function Calling**: Implement reusable tools that agents can use
 - **Middleware Pattern**: Add cross-cutting functionality like logging